Top 14 Data Security Best Practices

 We care about security of your data.
 Privacy Policy

-1. Understand data technologies and databases.
+1. Understand data technologies and databases

-NoSQL is a relatively new concept.
-As noted above, most commercial relational database management systems (Oracle, Microsoft SQL Server, MySQL, PostGres, and so forth) use SQL.
 A NoSQL database is not a relational database and does not use SQL.
-These databases are less common than relational databases but often used where scaling is important.
-Here are some key differences:
+These databases are less common than relational databases, but are often used where scaling is important.

 FeatureNoSQL DatabaseSQL Database